 Interesting Facts About Alaska

-- The Northern Lights (Aurora Borealis) has seen an average of 243 days a year from the city of Fairbanks
+- The Northern Lights (Aurora Borealis) has seen an average of 243 days a year from Fairbanks.

 - Alaska accounts for over 25% of the USA’s oil production